This is not another documentation tool.

 Context slowly decaying into lies.
 What was true yesterday becomes fiction today.

 Wednesday.
 Support tickets flood in.
 "The tutorial is broken."
 "The setup guide fails at step 3."
 "Your documentation says one thing, your API does another."
 The team scrambles.
-Where is the truth?
-In Notion?
-Confluence?
-That PRD in Google Docs?
-The README inside the repo?

 The second horseman gallops in: The Scatter.